All posts

 FEIE does not eliminate the obligation

-Self-employment tax — the combined Social Security and Medicare obligation — is 15.3% on the first $168,600 of net self-employment income (2026 figures), dropping to 2.9% on amounts above that threshold, plus an additional 0.9% Medicare surtax on amounts above $200,000 for single filers.
+Self-employment tax (Social Security + Medicare) runs 15.3% on the first $168,600 of net self-employment income in 2026, dropping to 2.9% above that, plus an extra 0.9% Medicare surtax above $200,000 for single filers.

-A founder earning $120,000 of self-employment income abroad may exclude all of it from income tax under FEIE.
-But self-employment tax on $120,000 is approximately $16,956 (92.35% of $120,000 times 15.3%).
-That amount is owed regardless of the FEIE.
-It generates an estimated tax payment obligation of roughly $4,239 per quarter.
+So a founder earning $120,000 abroad can exclude all of it from income tax under FEIE.
+Great.
+But the SE tax on that same $120,000 is roughly $16,956 (92.35% of $120,000 times 15.3%).
+That generates a quarterly obligation of about $4,239 that many founders don't see coming.

 📊